 How do I know if I’ve been paid correctly?

-Great question!
-Cocoon estimates your benefits using our own benefit calculator.
-While our estimates are typically accurate, it’s always good to double check the numbers in case your leave plan has changed along the way.
+Cocoon estimates your benefits using our benefit calculator.
+While our estimates are typically accurate, it’s still a good idea to verify your payments once you receive benefit payments from a state agency or private insurance carrier – especially if your leave plan, claim approval, or payment amount changed along the way.

 What do I need to verify a payment?

-This might be different than the check amount
+This may be different from the check amount or deposit amount.

 Payment coverage dates

-These are the dates for which you're being paid and should be a date range
+These are the dates the payment covers and should usually appear as a date range.

 Other deductions